 25+ Bollywood blockbusters which were actually inspired or copied from Indian films

 Today I watched ‘Mera Gaon Mera Desh’ for the first time, and got indeed surprised to see its plot’s similarity with Bollywood’s one of the biggest hits ever, ‘Sholay’.
 Mera Gaon Mera Desh was released in 1971 and Sholay in 1975, and both the movies registered success as well.
 Needless to say, Sholay is heavily inspired from Mera Gaon Mera Desh and the main plot of both the movies remains the same.
 Sholay is believed to be inspired from so many Hollywood films, but we can’t deny the fact that many of its scenes are heavily inspired from Dharmendra-Asha Parekh starrer, and more surprising facts are villains’ screen names are almost the same and Dharmendra plays lead role in both, that too a naughty avatar teasing the heroine.
-Amputee Thakur and village belle heroine – there are many striking similarities between the two.
+Amputee Thakur, an ex-prisoner as hero and village belle heroine – there are many striking similarities between the two.

 A thought strike in my mind – how many Bollywood blockbusters have born which were inspired copied from Indian and foreign films!
 A few of them were credited, while majority never, though they truly deserve.
 So let us try to find some of such blockbusters.
 I have excluded inspirations drawn from Hollywood and other foreign language films, kindly excuse.